-7.5.1 The provision of additional allotment plots, including the extension of Walnut Tree Allotments, and the establishment of a community orchard will be supported.
+The provision of additional allotment plots, including the extension of Walnut Tree Allotments, and the establishment of a community orchard will be supported.

-7.5.2 If considered necessary and appropriate, and in discussion with LBRuT, the Neighbourhood Forum and other relevant stakeholders, CIL funding may be allocated to bringing forward this proposal.
+7.5.1 If considered necessary and appropriate, and in discussion with LBRuT, the Neighbourhood Forum and other relevant stakeholders, CIL funding may be allocated to bringing forward this proposal.

-- 7.5.3 Walnut Tree Allotments in Ham Street are an important beneficial facility for the community and have a lengthy waiting list for plots.
-Opportunities to extend the allotments in response to demand should be explored and identified if feasible in this Plan, as well as any community gardening opportunities which may arise. - 7.5.4 Ham and Petersham historically had extensive orchards.
+- 7.5.2 Walnut Tree Allotments in Ham Street are an important beneficial facility for the community and have a lengthy waiting list for plots.
+Opportunities to extend the allotments in response to demand should be explored and identified if feasible, as well as any community gardening opportunities which may arise. - 7.5.3 Ham and Petersham historically had extensive orchards.
 Any scope for incorporating a community orchard to provide both fruit and an attractive boundary and structure to the allotments, or on an adjacent site, should be promoted.
-This local priority is not identified in the Richmond Local Plan but the approach builds on policy LP32.
+This local priority is not identified in the Richmond Local Plan but the approach builds on policy LP 32.

-Image 31: Cricket on Ham Common'
+Image 32: Cricket on Ham Common

-Image 32: Ham Lands
+Image 33: Ham Lands

-Image 33: Petersham Meadows
+Image 34: Petersham Meadows

-Figure 7.1: Green Spaces
+Figure 7.1 Green Spaces